Introduction: Choosing the Right Wine Cellar Cooling System

 - HVAC-Based Systems: Custom solutions for high-end or commercial projects.

 For this article, we’ll focus on the two most popular options for home and luxury cellars: through-the-wall and ducted wine cooling systems.
+To compare all types, see our best wine cellar cooling units by cellar type.

 What Is a Through-the-Wall Wine Cooling System?